 According to this view, the pursuit of transhumanism is good for the individual and society as a whole as long as the technology does not become to advance as to take over the agent willing/able to become one with.
 Where society benefits is, that has individuals grow comfortable with the technology and only allow themselves to be “upgraded” as they desire, then certain jobs and roles within society will be filled by people who upgraded themselves to fill that specific role, and in turn everybody in that society will have happier and more productive lives.

-For example, say an individual wishes to be an auto mechanic.
+This is still in it’s pioneering stage of adaptation, however if you search for it you can find some sources writing about it, http://www.allplantautoelectrics.com.au/, for example, has speculated about a situation where an individual wishes to be an auto mechanic.
 After learning everything there is to know about being a mechanic, the individual in question can have the option to optimize themselves to be a auto mechanic.
 Upgrading themselves with better sensory capabilities(improved eyesight, touch and possibly even hearing and an enhanced sense of smell) our auto mechanic becomes an even better mechanic.
 Possible even the best mechanic in his/her area.
 This in turn will lead to a higher wage earning potential and an overall better quality of life for our new transhuman, who at this point can be considered a cyborg, or a combination of man and technology.

 This way of thinking also allows for humans to use what is considered our greatest asset:creativity.
 Our new cyborg mentioned above, with all of his new enhancements can now repair automobiles faster and more efficiently, and because of his new enhanced state, he may also look closer to find potential problems and take care of them ahead of time, and using the inherent creative impulse, may also redesign the entire vehicle so as to not have a particular problem ever again.